-Am29LV320D Features
+Am29DS32xG Features

-The SecSi[TM] Sector (Security on Silicon) is an extra sector capable of being permanently locked by AMD or customers.
+The SecSiTM (Secured Silicon) Sector is an extra sector capable of being permanently locked by AMD or customers.
 The SecSi Indicator Bit (DQ7) is permanently set to a 1 if the part is factory locked, and set to a 0 if customer lockable.
 This way, customer lockable parts can never be used to replace a factory locked part.
-Current version of device has 64 Kbytes; future versions will have only 256 bytes.
-This should be considered during system design.
+Current version of device has 256 bytes, which differs from previous versions of this device.

 Factory locked parts provide several options.
-The SecSi Sector may store a secure, random 16 byte ESN (Electronic Serial Number), customer code (programmed through AMD's ExpressFlash service), or both.
-Customer Lockable parts may utilize the SecSi
+The SecSi Sector may store a secure, random 16 byte

+ESN (Electronic Serial Number), customer code (programmed through AMD's ExpressFlash service), or both.